 This is 26th January – the day we as a country got ourselves a new identity.
 The new identity needed some symbols – Symbols of India that collectively reflect the different aspects of the country.

-So this republic day, Let me take you around India with National Symbols of India.
+So this republic day, Let me take you around India with the National Symbols of India.

 Sarnath for the National emblem – Lion Capital of Ashoka

 The Lion capital from a pillar of Ashoka found at Sarnath near Varanasi can now be seen at ASI Museum in Sarnath.
 As soon as you enter the museum, the giant sculpture of 4 Asiatic lions facing four sides welcomes you.
 Lions sit on a pedestal with the relief of a wheel, a horse, a lion, a bull, and an elephant.
 This pedestal, in turn, sits on an inverted lotus.

 I have seen lion capitals at places like Vaishali in Bihar, but since this one at Sarnath is in front of you – one realizes the size of the capital.
 They say a huge wheel with 24 spokes used to sit on top of this capital.
 Remember, Sarnath is the place associated with setting the wheel of dharma in motion.
 This is where Buddha gave his first sermon to his first 5 followers.

 The lion capital together with the verse from Mundaka Upanishad saying Satyamev Jayate (truth alone shall triumph) completes the emblem.
-It can be seen on all the government stationary and all the visiting cards of government officials.
+It can be seen on all the government stationery and all the visiting cards of government officials.

 Of course, you can see it on all possible currency denominations.